codeFi/XcodeLogger/README.md

 								               level:XLOGGER_LEVEL_INFORMATION];

 //Example for changing the informations header for DVLog_INFO()
-//This will set the header to show a timestamp followed by the line number [[XcodeLogger sharedManager] setHeaderForXLogType:XLOGGER_TYPE_DEVELOPMENT
+//This will set the header to show the log description and a timestamp followed by the line number [[XcodeLogger sharedManager] setHeaderForXLogType:XLOGGER_TYPE_DEVELOPMENT
                           					level:XLOGGER_LEVEL_INFORMATION
                           				   format:@"{%@}->[%@]::[#%@]"